 The pelvic girdle is a complex ring of joints, ligaments, and muscles.
 The three main bones of this region, two ilium and the sacrum, meet together to form three joints.
 These areas are the pubic symphysis and two sacroiliac joints.
 These joints have very broad-based surfaces that allow them to have some movement and transfer large loads placed on the joints during activity.

-In this picture, imagine the pelvic area as a cylinder.
+Imagine the pelvic area as a cylinder.
 You want to keep equal pressure on the contents of that cylinder if you are going to protect what is inside.
 After all, your entire spine, all the nerves, and the bladder live in that area.
-You keep equal pressure by coordinating the movement and contractions of the above muscles, giving you a strong, stable core and support system.
-If we have weakness in any of these muscles or cannot coordinate them, we will put more pressure on the contents inside or not enough on the bones, allowing them to shear at the joints.
+You keep equal pressure by coordinating the movement and contractions of the muscles, giving you a strong, stable core and support system.
+If you have weakness in any of these muscles or cannot coordinate them, you put more pressure on the contents inside or not enough on the bones, allowing them to shear at the joints.

 - Supporting the bladder and internal organs